Have you heard about the Pinterest smart feed and how it impacts your exposure?

 #3: Repin High-Quality Pins

-Seek out quality pins to repin and analyze your own pins using a tool like Tailwind.
+Seek out quality pins to repin and analyze your own pins based on performance and using Pinterest analytics.

 Use Pinterest consistently and find pins that add value to stay on top of the smart feed, since both of those factors play into the algorithm.